 NOTE 1: The PSK and PSK ID (for IKEv2 PSK authentication) can be preconfigured at the IAB node and IAB donor.
 Pre-configuration of the PSK(s) is out of the scope of the present document.

 Additionally, to support a flexible plug and play of IAB-node and IAB-donor without a pre-configuration of the PSK(s), dynamic PSK computation for IKEv2 PSK authentication may also be supported.
 When dynamic PSK is used, the IAB-node and the IAB-donor shall calculate the PSK (KIAB) as specified in the Annex A.23 of this document.
 The IAB-donor shall uniquely identify the IAB-node’s security context (KgNB) using the IAB-node DU IP address.
 The IAB-donor shall use KIAB as PSK for IKEv2 between IAB-node and the IAB-donor.
 KIAB is stored in the IAB-node and in the IAB-donor.
 This key KIAB and the IPsec SA cryptographic keys are taken into use with the establishment of IPsec Security Association (SA) between the IAB-node and the IAB-donor.
 KIAB remains valid as long as the IAB-node is connected to the IAB-donor or until the IAB-node is re-authenticated.
+In case of CP-UP separation of IAB-donor-CU (IAB-donor-CU contains IAB-donor-CU-CP and IAB-donor-CU-UP that use different IP address) then, IAB-donor-CU-CP and IAB-node DU shall generate KIAB-CU-CP and KIAB-CU-UP as specified in the Annex A.23 of this document.
+The key KIAB-CU-CP shall be used for establishment of secure F1 interface between the IAB-node DU and IAB-donor-CU-CP.
+The IAB-donor-CU-CP shall provide KIAB-CU-UP to the IAB-donor-CU-UP via E1 interface and KIAB-CU-UP shall be used for establishment of secure F1 interface between the IAB-node DU and IAB-donor-CU-UP.

 NOTE 2: KIAB is used as the PSK for IKEv2 authentication, the interface between the IAB-donor-CU and the SEG to provision the key KIAB in the SEG is implementation specific and out of the scope of the present document.